-- As a voluntary commitment, there is no requirement for marketplaces to sign up.
-In the EU, several substantial online marketplaces such as Marktplaats^{xxi}, Instagram and Facebook Marketplaces have not signed up to the Product Safety Pledge^{xxii}. - There are no legal requirements for online marketplaces to comply with the Product Safety Pledge.
-As such liability cannot be imposed, and there is no ability for governments, the European Commission, or consumers to take enforcement action against online marketplaces. - There is evidence that online marketplaces do not achieve or comply with the voluntary targets.
-Despite online marketplaces signing up to the voluntary commitment, 12.49% of identified product listings were not removed from these marketplaces within two working days^{xxiii}.
-Online marketplaces do not face penalties if these listings are not removed, but consumers continue to be placed at risk. - The voluntary nature has meant there is no common standard in terms of reporting the European Commission notes traceability problems, and poor treatment of customers including generic forms that are not user-friendly nor appropriate for unsafe products^{xxiv}. - The European Commission also detailed concerns regarding the monitoring and reporting of Key Performance Indicators.
+• As a voluntary commitment, there is no requirement for marketplaces to sign up.
+In the EU, several substantial online marketplaces - such as Marktplaatsixi, Instagram and Facebook Marketplaces have not signed up to the Product Safety Pledge xxii.
+TO PROTECT CONSUMERS, THE UK GOVERNMENT MUST MAINTAIN THEIR COMMITMENT TO NO REGRESSION IN PRODUCT SAFETY STANDARDS.

+- There are no legal requirements for online marketplaces to comply with the Product Safety Pledge.
+As such liability cannot be imposed, and there is no ability for governments, the European Commission or consumers to take enforcement action against online marketplaces. - There is evidence that online marketplaces do not achieve or comply with the voluntary targets.
+Despite online marketplaces signing up to the voluntary commitment, 1 in 8 (12.5%) of identified product listings were not removed from these marketplaces within two working daysxxiii.
+Online marketplaces do not face penalties if these listings are not removed, but consumers continue to be placed at risk. - The voluntary nature has meant there is no common standard in terms of reporting the European Commission notes traceability problems and poor treatment of customers, including generic forms that are not user-friendly or appropriate for unsafe productsxxiv. - The European Commission also detailed concerns regarding the monitoring and reporting of Key Performance Indicators.